imagej/imagej.github.io/_pages/MorphoLibJ.md

 The principle of geodesic reconstruction is to repeat **conditional dilations or erosions** until idempotence.
 Conditional dilation is the result of a dilation, combined with a mask image using a logical operation.
 Conditional dilations are repeated until no more modification occur (idempotence condition).

 The following figure shows several steps of a geodesic reconstruction by dilation on a pair of binary images.
 The mask image is shown in gray, and the marker image is shown in black on the first image.
 The reconstructed images at each step are shown in black.
-The markers propagates within the mask until they fill the chosen regions.
-{% capture title%}
- Principle of the geodesic reconstruction algorithm.
-From left to right: original image in gray with marker superimposed in black, and result of conditional dilations with increasing sizes.
+The markers propagates within the mask until they fill the chosen regions. {% include thumbnail src='/images/pages/MorphoLibJ-geodesic-reconstruction.png' title='Principle of the geodesic reconstruction algorithm.
+From left to right: original image in gray with marker superimposed in black, and result of conditional dilations with increasing sizes.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-geodesic-reconstruction.png' title=title %}

 #### Applications to binary images

 By choosing the marker image, several operations may be automatized.
 For example, computing geodesic reconstruction with image of borders, and combining with original image will **remove particles or regions touching the borders**.
-In a similar way, computing geodesic reconstruction by using the border of the complement of the image makes it possible to **fill holes** that may appear in particles.
+In a similar way, computing geodesic reconstruction by using the border of the complement of the image makes it possible to **fill holes** that may appear in particles. {% include thumbnail src='/images/pages/MorphoLibJ-kill-borders-fill-holes.png' title='Some applications of geodesic reconstruction.
+From left to right: original image, result of kill borders, result of fill holes.'%}
-{% capture title%}
- Some applications of geodesic reconstruction.
-From left to right: original image, result of kill borders, result of fill holes.
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-kill-borders-fill-holes.png' title=title %}

 #### Applications to grey level images

 Geodesic reconstructions can be applied to grey level images.
 By manually choosing binary markers such that they overlay specific structures, and after applying a geodesic reconstruction by dilation, it is possible to obtain a grey level image containing only the chosen structures.
-The **border kill** operation can also be applied on grey level images, making possible to rapidly remove structures touching the image borders.
-{% capture title%}
- Some applications of geodesic reconstruction on grey level images.
-From left to right: original image with superimposed markers, result of geodesic reconstruction by dilation, result of border kill operation.
+The **border kill** operation can also be applied on grey level images, making possible to rapidly remove structures touching the image borders. {% include thumbnail src='/images/pages/MorphoLibJ-grains-markers-reconstruction-by-dilation-border-kill.png' title='Some applications of geodesic reconstruction on grey level images.
+From left to right: original image with superimposed markers, result of geodesic reconstruction by dilation, result of border kill operation.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/MorphoLibJ-grains-markers-reconstruction-by-dilation-border-kill.png' title=title %}

 #### Usage